- Carol Thompson

 - Cheyenne, WY 82003-0109

-- If you go to the website, click on Need a Lawyer?.
+- If you go to the website, click on Let Us Help You Find a Lawyer!.

 - You can find out if you may qualify for help.
 If you do not, there are links to other organizations that may be able to help you.